carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 #### Contextual _validity_ rather than _meaning_

 When the context only affects the _validity_ of code, but not its meaning, the costs are significantly reduced.
-Understanding the meaning or behavior of the code doesn't require context, and a developer can easily rely on the compiler to check the validity.
+In that case, understanding the meaning or behavior of the code doesn't require context, and a developer can easily rely on the compiler to check the validity.
 A simple example of this is contextually valid syntax, which is relatively common and inexpensive.
 However, reusing the same syntax with